 |2.
 Knowledge of the Physical and Natural World

 Students demonstrate knowledge of the physical and natural world.
-This is accomplished by studying science and mathematics.
+This is accomplished by studying mathematics and the physical and natural sciences.

 |3.
 Global Literacy